-PlayStation 2 Classic Series ‘Jak and Daxter’ Coming To PS4
+PlayStation 2 Classic Series ‘Jak And Daxter’ Coming To PS4

 Daily Star reports that as of now, no final price has been set for the Jak and Daxter remaster but speculations put them at around $10-$15.

-A final release date has also yet been set by Sony and Naughty Dog apart from what Pardilla mentioned “later this year.”
+A final release date has also yet been set by Sony and Naughty Dog apart from what Pardilla mentioned, “later this year.”

 Now where is that Ratchet and Clank remaster…

-[Featured image by Sony]
+[Featured Image by Sony]